dekoning-lab/wfes/readme.md

 # The Wright Fisher Exact Solver

 The Wright Fisher Exact Solver, `WFES` ['double-u fez'] is a toolbox for making **fast, scalable matrix computations** in population genetics and molecular evolution **without diffusion theory approximations or simulation**.
 Given parameters for a Wright Fisher model, `WFES` exactly calculates a variety of transient and long-term behaviours using efficient sparse parallel linear algebra techniques.
 On most computers, `WFES` supports population sizes up to about `Ne=100,000`.
-Truncation of very small values in the transition matrix can be performed (`-z`) to ameliorate the large space-complexity of such models (see Kryukov, DeSanctis and de Koning, 2016).
+Truncation of very small values in the transition matrix can be performed (`-z`) to ameliorate the large space-complexity of such models (see Kryukov, de Sanctis and de Koning, 2016).
 An experimental "out of core" option is also available to support even larger population sizes, however, this option is unstable in the current release.

 ### Supported exact computations